This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Step 2 – Pat the roast dry and then season the chuck roast with the salt and pepper.

-• Step 3 – Brown the roast in the skillet.
+Step 3 – Brown the roast in the skillet.
 Cook it for 4-5 minutes per side.
 Set the roast aside and use approximately ½ cup of the beef broth to deglaze the bottom of the skillet.

-• Step 6 – Cover and cook on low for 9-10 hours until the roast and vegetables are tender.
+Step 5 – Cover and cook on low for 9-10 hours until the roast and vegetables are tender.
+Then remove the roast from the crock pot and shred.

-• Step 8 – Remove the broth from the crock pot and strain it into a saucepan.
+Step 6 – Remove the broth from the crock pot and strain it into a saucepan.
 Heat the broth over medium high heat and bring it to a low boil.

-• Step 9 – In a small bowl, whisk together the cornstarch with ¼ cup cold water.
+• Step 7 – In a small bowl, whisk together the cornstarch with ¼ cup cold water.
 Whisk this mixture into the saucepan.
 Continue to cook and whisk for 30-60 seconds until the sauce thickens.

 Venison Roast potatoes and carrots on a platter with gravy being poured over

-What to Serve with Venison Roast:
+What to Serve with Venison Roast

 • Mashed PotatoesMy family loves mashed potatoes so I usually make this crock pot mashed potatoes instead of putting the potatoes in the slow cooker.